vppillai/littlefs_tools/README.md

 Tools create, view and extract [littleFS](https://github.com/littlefs-project/littlefs) filesystem images.

-Though distributed as a python module, these tools are intented to be executed as a commandline tools.
+Though distributed as a python module, these tools are intended to be executed as a command-line tool.
 Invocation commands are provided below.

 ## Installation